adao/tonydao.pro/src/_thoughts/2024-01-29-the-starving-artist.md

 Value is strongly tied to what already exists , what works , what generates more of said value .
 Everything outside of that system can be said to be unvaluable .

 Of course , there are works of art and artists who have generated lots of value for themselves and others .
 And to do so wouldn't make them unoriginal .
-I'm just saying there are artsits who will continue doing work they believe in , even if it doesn't garner attention , simply because .
+I'm just saying there are artists who will continue doing work they believe in , even if it doesn't garner attention , simply because .

 If , by luck , their original work takes off , they'd be all the happier for it .
 But their primary concern is original work , and not profitable work .